bids-standard/bids-specification/src/derivatives/05-diffusion-derivatives.md

     the empirical diffusion-weighted data.

-For example, consider a diffusion tensor model fit: the number of iterations in the optimisation algorithm would be an *input* parameter;
+For example, consider a diffusion tensor model fit: the number of iterations in the optimization algorithm would be an *input* parameter;
 the six unique diffusion tensor coefficients would be the *model fit* parameters; the Fractional Anisotropy (FA) would be a *model-derived* parameter (as it is calculated from the diffusion tensor coefficients